-Save with combination tickets to see the magnificent Staatlichen Kunstsammlungen Dresden (State Art Collections) in Saxony, Germany is a magnificent collection of art spread over museums in the Zwinger, Schloss, and Albertinum.
+Save with combination tickets to see the magnificent Staatlichen Kunstsammlungen Dresden (State Art Collections) in museums in the Zwinger, Residenzschloss, and Albertinum.

-The eleven museums of the Staatlichen Kunstsammlungen Dresden (Dresden State Art Collections) are mainly housed in three buildings in Dresden’s old town: the Zwinger, Residenzschloss (Palace), and the Albertinum.
+The museums of the Staatlichen Kunstsammlungen Dresden (Dresden State Art Collections) are mainly housed in three buildings in Dresden’s old town: the Residenzschloss (Palace), Zwinger, and the Albertinum.
 The magnificent collections include not only paintings (old masters, impressionist, modern) and sculptures but also a huge collection of porcelain, prints, coins, and one of the largest and finest treasuries in the world.
 Scientific instruments and weaponry on display are as much art as practical instruments.
 Long opening hours and a variety of ticket combination offers make it easy to see the art and cultural objects in Dresden.
 The two-day Dresden Museum Card is a good deal that includes all the main museums.

 The Staatlichen Kunstsammlungen Dresden (Dresden State Art Collections) is one of the finest collections of art and cultural objects in Germany.
 At its core are the fabulous collections of the Kings of Saxony but many further items were added since the end of the monarchy in 1918.

 Only a small fraction of this collection of several million individual items are on display in mostly three venues in central Dresden.
 The Residenzschloss is used for the magnificent treasury, the large prints and drawings collection, coins, and the extensive armory.
 Fine arts are spread over two venues: post-1800 paintings and sculptures are in the Albertinum while earlier works are in the Zwinger, where visitors may also admire the world-famous porcelain collection and exquisitely decorated scientific instruments.